feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 Unlike `requests` or `urllib`, `webdriver` will let your test act like a real user.
 That means not only the response of the HTTP request you fire, but also the resources like css, images and javascript files, and the `onReady` javascript code will be executed as also.

-**But** the abstract level is still [DOM](//www.w3.org/DOM/), you can find a button, click it, and fill some fields, submit the form, etc. Everythink you do is based on the `DOM`.
+**But** the abstract level is still [DOM](//www.w3.org/DOM/), you can find a button, click it, and fill some fields, submit the form, etc. Everything you do is based on the `DOM`.

 ### Test an "AngularJS" or "ReactJS" application

-After [AngularJS](//angularjs.org/) and [ReactJS](//facebook.github.io/react/) released, the TA solution based on `DOM` become more and more unconvinient.
+After [AngularJS](//angularjs.org/) and [ReactJS](//facebook.github.io/react/) released, the TA solution based on `DOM` become more and more inconvenient.
 As the modularization of APP, we need to communicate with one `Component`, not one `DOM`.

 So the legacy solution may have some issues: